Barack Obama in South Africa amid vigils for Mandela

 Several hundred people earlier took to the streets of Pretoria in protest against Mr Obama's foreign policy.

-However, the BBC's James Copnall in the city says Mr Obama does have wide support in South Africa.'Hero for the world'
+However, the BBC's James Copnall in the city says Mr Obama does have wide support in South Africa.

 Mr Obama's plane landed at a military airbase near Pretoria on Friday evening.
 During his stay, he is scheduled to meet President Jacob Zuma and hold a major speech, correspondents say.
 He is also expected to visit Robben Island, where Mr Mandela was imprisoned for 18 years.